instadeepai/Mava/README.md

 <h2>Algorithms</h2>

+Mava has implementations of multiple on- and off-policy multi-agent algorithms that follow the independent learners (IL), centralised training with decentralised execution (CTDE) and heterogeneous agent learing paradigms.
+Aside from MARL learning paradigms we also include implementations which follow the Anakin and Sebulba architectures to enable scalable training by default.
+The architecture that is relevant for a given problem depends on whether the environment being used in written in JAX or not.
+For more information on these paradigms, please see [here][anakin_paper].

 | Algorithm  | Variants       | Continuous | Discrete | Anakin | Sebulba |
 |------------|----------------|------------|----------|--------|---------|
 | PPO        | [`ff_ippo.py`](https://github.com/instadeepai/Mava/blob/develop/mava/systems/ppo/anakin/ff_ippo.py)   | ✅         | ✅       | ✅     | ✅      |